redguy666/doitwell/README.md

 # "DoItWell" interface

-Many of you dream about to make things easier.
+Many of you dream about making things easier.
 We present you final achievment in IT world: the "DoItWell" interface.
 It is as simple as it can be, but yet powerfull.

 ```